tomast1337/trabalho-block-chain/README.md

 ### TypeChain Types Not Generating

-- Run `pnpm clean` then `pnpm compile`
+- Run `pnpm clean` in the `packages/contracts` directory, then `pnpm compile`.
-- Verify if `packages/abi-types/src/` exists
+- Verify if `packages/abi-types/src/` exists.

 ### Frontend Not Connecting

-- Ensure MetaMask is connected to Localhost 8545
+- Ensure MetaMask is connected to `Localhost 8545`.
-- Check contract address in frontend code matches deployment
+- Check that the contract addresses in the frontend code match the deployment output in your terminal.

 ### Transactions Failing

-- Reset your local blockchain (`pnpm chain --reset`)
+- Restart the development server (`pnpm dev`) to get a fresh blockchain instance.